Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Conclusion

 \section{Conclusion}

-We developed a multi-fidelity auto-regressive GP model that incorporates noisy outputs and non-nested experimental designs, it exploits the recursive formulation of the AR(1) model, leading to an improvement of the computational complexity compared to the initial formulation.
-We also showed that the EM algorithm can be applied in a more general case than the one considered by \cite{zertuche_thesis}, i.e., with noisy outputs and $\rho$ a parametric linear predictor function, this approach yields an efficient model selection strategy.
-We compared on a simple test case our model to a recent MF model based on PCE and showed that the two models are competitive on every considered UQ metric and that the MF-GP is able to achieve smaller error values.
-We also showed that a simple GP model can be preferable to a MF-GP, notably in terms of reliability, but only when a high number of HF data points are available.
-The MF-GP model yields the smallest error values when only few HF data points are available, thus, it appears to be the most useful model in realistic situations, when the computational budget is limited.
-Interesting prospects would include: improving the estimation of the kernel and noise parameters, studying more complex noise models, when the noise variance depends on the input value for instance, or such that the HF noise variance would be informed by the LF-GP.
-We can also mention the prospect of developing a sequential design of experiments strategy, that would not be limited to nested experimental design input sets \cite{legratiet2015sequential}, in order to improve the performance of the MF-GP when the budget allows it.
+We investigated the recursive formulation of the multi-fidelity auto-regressive GP model in the general setting of noisy outputs and non-nested experimental designs.
+We developed a decoupled optimization strategy that exploits the EM algorithm as in \cite{zertuche_thesis} but in the framework of noisy observations.
+This strategy dramatically reduces the dimension of each optimization problem.
+We derived a closed-form update formula when the scaling factor $\rho$ is a parametric linear predictor function.
+The proposed approach is compared to the fully coupled likelihood maximization of the non-recursive formulation on several applications cases.
+We showed that the decoupled strategy is able to achieve similar predictions compared to the non-recursive model but with faster training times for important amounts of LF data.
+Fast estimation strategies are especially useful when multi-start optimizations are needed in order to improve the reliability of the result.
+In the context of noisy observations, we showed that a simple GP model can be preferable to a MFGP, notably in terms of uncertainty estimation, but only when a high number of HF data points are available.
+The MFGP models yield the smallest error values when only few HF data points are available, thus, it appears to be the most useful model in realistic situations, when the computational budget is limited.
+Interesting prospects would include: improving the estimation of the kernel and noise parameters, studying more complex noise models, when the noise variance depends on the input value for instance, or such that the HF noise variance would be informed by the LFGP.
+We can also mention the prospect of developing a sequential design of experiments strategy, that would not be limited to nested experimental design input sets \cite{legratiet2015sequential}, in order to improve the performance of the MFGP when the budget allows it.